bouraqadi/PharoMisc/README.md

 - [SimpleMiddleware](/SimpleMiddleware): a basic middleware supporting remote object messages over TCP

 ## T
-- [TimedAction](/TimedAction): Small library to define tasks (actions) that need to be performed at a specific point in time or repeatedly
+- [Tasks](/Tasks): Small library to define threads.
+They makes it easy to express tasks that need to performed at a specific point in time or repeatedly, within a dedicated process.